A Framework for Safe Probabilistic Invariance Verification of Stochastic Dynamical Systems: Introduction

 The contributions of this work are summarized below. \begin{enumerate} \item A framework for the safe probabilistic invariance verification in both stochastic discrete-time and continuous-time systems is proposed.
-The framework not only computes commonly studied lower bounds of the liveness probability, but also provides upper bounds.
-The incorporation of upper bounds enhances our understanding of the system's invariance properties and allows for a more accurate estimation of the exact liveness probability. \item The framework incorporates several optimizations to address the safe probabilistic invariance verification.
-These optimizations are derived from the known nonnegative supermartingale based barrier certificates in \cite{anand2022k,prajna2007framework}, as well as the equations proposed by \cite{xue2021reach,xue2023reach} for characterizing the exact probability.
-It is demonstrated that the optimizations based on barrier certificates are equivalent to those derived from the equations when computing lower bounds.
-However, for computing upper bounds, the equations from \cite{xue2021reach,xue2023reach} are more effective. \item The performance and effectiveness of the proposed optimizations are extensively demonstrated through numerical examples in both discrete- and continuous-time systems, utilizing the semi-definite programming tool. \end{enumerate}
+The framework not only computes commonly studied lower bounds of the liveness probabilities, but also provides upper bounds.
+The incorporation of upper bounds enhances our understanding of the system's invariance properties and allows for a more accurate estimation of the liveness probabilities. \item The framework incorporates several optimizations to address the safe probabilistic invariance verification.
+These optimizations are derived from the known Doob’s nonnegative supermartingale inequality, as well as the equations proposed in \cite{xue2021reach,xue2023reach} for characterizing the exact probability.
+It is demonstrated that the optimizations derived from the nonnegative Doob’s supermartingale inequality are equivalent to those derived from the equations when computing lower bounds.
+However, for computing upper bounds, the optimizations from \cite{xue2021reach,xue2023reach} are more effective. \item The performance and effectiveness of the proposed optimizations are extensively demonstrated through numerical examples in both discrete- and continuous-time systems, utilizing the semi-definite programming tool. \end{enumerate}

 This paper extends our previous conference work \cite{yu2023safe}, which focused solely on the safe probabilistic invariance verification in stochastic discrete-time systems.
 In contrast to \cite{yu2023safe}, this work expands the method to encompass continuous-time systems.
-Furthermore, we demonstrate that the optimizations based on known nonnegative supermartingale-based barrier certificates are equivalent to those derived from the equations proposed by \cite{xue2021reach,xue2023reach} when computing lower bounds.
+Furthermore, we demonstrate that the optimizations derived from the nonnegative Doob’s supermartingale inequality are equivalent to those derived from the equations proposed by \cite{xue2021reach,xue2023reach} when computing lower bounds.